yehia67/documentation/iota-basics/0.1/concepts/addresses-and-signatures.md

 Each pair of private keys and addresses has its own index and [security level](../references/security-levels.md).
 The security level affects the length of the private key.
 The higher the security level, the longer the private key, and the more secure a transaction's signature.

-In IOTA, multiple pairs of private keys and addresses are needed because [each address can be withdrawn from only once](#address-reuse).
+In IOTA, multiple pairs of private keys and addresses are needed because [each address can be withdrawn from (spent) only once](#address-reuse).
 So, each time you withdraw from an address, you must [create a new address](../how-to-guides/create-an-address.md) by either incrementing the index or changing the security level.

 :::info:
-The higher the security level of a private key and address pair, the more difficult it is for an attacker to brute force the signature of a reused address.
+The higher the security level of a private key and address pair, the more difficult it is for an attacker to brute force the signature of a spent address.
 :::

 :::warning:Keep seeds and private keys secure